Ron Goldman: June 12, 1994

-On the evening of Sunday, June 12, 1994, Goldman worked a server shift at Mezzaluna Trattoria, a restaurant located at 11750 San Vicente Boulevard in Brentwood, California.
-Brown called to report that her mother accidentally left her sunglasses on the table when they dined there earlier in the evening.
-Goldman was not their server.
-After a search turned up the glasses in a street gutter outside the restaurant, Goldman agreed to drop them at her home after work.
+On the evening of Sunday, June 12, 1994, Goldman worked a server shift at Mezzaluna Trattoria in Brentwood.
+Brown called to report that her mother had inadvertently dropped her reading glasses outside by the gutter when they dined there earlier in the evening.
+Goldman had not been their server, but after a search at the restaurant turned up the glasses, Goldman agreed, at Brown’s request, to drop them off at her home after work.
+"Ron interjected he’d be happy to return them," said Tia Gavin, who waited on the Brown party.

 The Los Angeles Times reported that Goldman "punched out at 9:33 pm and stayed another 15 minutes to have bottled water at the bar."
-Before returning the sunglasses, he stopped by his Brentwood apartment at 11663 Gorham Avenue and spoke briefly to his roommate, Mezzaluna's bartender Stewart Tanner, before he left.
-The two had plans to go out later that evening.
+He made plans to go out with Mezzaluna's bartender Stewart Tanner later that evening.
+Before returning the glasses, Goldman stopped by his Brentwood apartment at 11663 Gorham Avenue, presumably to shower and change clothes; his autopsy indicated he ate a salad less than 40 minutes before he was killed.
+He then drove to Brown’s condominium, using his friend Andrea Scott's car.